-variety of homes to meet the needs of different groups in the community will be provided; 72d d) make a realistic assessment of likely rates of delivery, given the lead-in times for large scale sites, and identify opportunities for supporting rapid implementation (such as through joint ventures or locally-led development corporations) Although the site is capable of delivering around 2,100 homes, around half of those are expected to be delivered outside of the plan period, so are not relied upon in demonstrating how the objectively assessed need will be met (see Table 2 in the plan).
-72e e) consider whether it is appropriate to establish Green Belt around or adjoining new developments of significant size.
+following Garden City principles), and ensure that appropriate tools such a masterplans and design guides or codes are used to secure a variety of well-designed and beautiful homes to meet the needs of different groups in the community; 73d d) make a realistic assessment of likely rates of delivery, given the lead-in times for large scale sites, and identify opportunities for supporting rapid implementation (such as through joint ventures or locally-led development corporations) Although the site is capable of delivering around 2,100 homes, around half of those are expected to be delivered outside of the plan period, so are not relied upon in demonstrating how the objectively assessed need will be met (see Table 2 in the plan).
+73e e) consider whether it is appropriate to establish Green Belt around or adjoining new developments of significant size.
 The community masterplanning workshops (see Southleigh Masterplan Consultation Summary) made it clear that existing residents desired separation of the new community from existing areas, and substantial areas of open space have therefore been included in the masterplan.
 However, formal Green Belt designation would not be appropriate for the size and nature of the site.
-73 Strategic policies should include a trajectory illustrating the expected rate of housing delivery over the plan period, and all plans should consider whether it is appropriate to set out the anticipated rate of development for specific sites.
+74 Strategic policies should include a trajectory illustrating the expected rate of housing delivery over the plan period, and all plans should consider whether it is appropriate to set out the anticipated rate of development for specific sites.
 Local planning authorities should identify and update annually a supply of specific deliverable sites sufficient to provide a minimum of five years' worth of housing against their housing requirement set out in adopted strategic policies, or against their local housing need where the strategic policies are more than five years old.
 The supply of specific deliverable sites should in addition include a buffer (moved forward from later in the plan period) A trajectory has not been included in the plan, as the information will be out of date very quickly.
 However, the trajectory is published Annual Monitoring Report.
 The Council will also update its 5 year supply position at least once a year.
-73-76 Relate to 'Maintaining supply and delivery' through decision making n/a 77-70 Relate to 'Rural Housing' The Council does not consider any part of the Borough to be 'rural'
+74-77 Relate to 'Maintaining supply and delivery' through decision making n/a 78-80 Relate to 'Rural Housing' The Council does not consider any part of the Borough to be 'rural'